 Boxing and Martial Arts at Warrior Fitness

-Boxing, Brazilian jiu-jitsu, kickboxing, and Muay Thai sessions–try them all or pick the combat sport of choice.
+Boxing, Brazilian jiu-jitsu, taekwondo, and Muay Thai sessions–try them all or pick the combat sport of choice.
 Check out the cardio boxing class, a combination of intense exercises and boxing techniques.
 For firstcomers, the first trial class is free.
-If kicking punching bags and sparring with mates is how you want to spend your evenings, check out their membership programs.
+If kicking punching bags and sparring with mates is how you want to spend your evenings, explore their membership programs.
 And once you are 100% engaged in the process, you can even buy your own set of fighting gear at the Warrior Fitness shop.
 To learn more about each class, the trainers, and the facilities, visit their website.